Peakboard/peakboard-templates.github.io/_templates/Shopfloor-Interactive-Safety-Cross-Quality-Q/en.md

 # possible data sources

-This board was created with a Peakboard variable list.
-This allows easy reading and writing of the values directly via the touch screen.
-It would also be possible to use this template with other data sources and store the entered values in another system.
-This could be: MS SQL Server, MS Access, MS Azure SQL, Oracle Database, MySQL, PostgreSQL, MongoDB or [many more](https://peakboard.com/en/data-connections/).
+This board was created with a Peakboard variable list allowing for an easy reading and writing of the values directly via touch screen.
+Use the template also with different data sources and save values in a different system.
+Possible data sources are: MS SQL Server, MS Access, MS Azure SQL, Oracle Database, MySQL, PostgreSQL, MongoDB and [many more](https://peakboard.com/en/data-connections/).